 Katharine Stevenson has been a professional director since 2007, and has extensive experience as a senior financial executive in Canada and the US from 1995 to 2007, she served as a senior financial executive with Nortel Networks, including Global Treasurer for part of that period.
 She was with J.P.
 Morgan and Company from 1984 to 1995, where she had progressively senior finance roles in corporate and investment banking.
-She presently serves on the boards of directors of Canadian Imperial Bank of Commerce (chair of its Corporate Governance Committee and member of its Management Resources & Compensation Committee) and Open Text Corporation (member of its Audit Committee).
+She presently serves on, and is incoming chair of, the board of directors of Canadian Imperial Bank of Commerce (current chair of its Corporate Governance Committee and member of its Management Resources & Compensation Committee).
+She also serves on the board of directors of Open Text Corporation (member of its Audit Committee).

-In addition, Ms. Stevenson serves on the St. Michael's Hospital Foundation Board, is past Vice Chair of the Board of Governors of the University of Guelph and past Chair of the Board of The Bishop Strachan School.
+In addition, Ms. Stevenson serves on the St. Michael's Hospital Foundation Board, is past Vice Chair of the Board of Governors of the University of Guelph and past chair of the Board of The Bishop Strachan School.